First aid: Fever

 Fever is a sign of a variety of medical conditions, including infection.
 Your normal temperature may differ slightly from the average body temperature of 98.6 F (37 C).

-Don't treat fevers below 102 F (38.9 C) with any medications unless your doctor tells you to.
+For adults, don't treat fevers below 102 F (38.9 C) with any medications unless your doctor tells you to.
 If you have a fever of 102 F (38.9 C) or higher, your doctor may suggest taking an over-the-counter medication, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).

 How to take a temperature